SunKyu/HUFS_BeagleBone_Project/README.md

 **HUFS Begalebone Black IOT Project**

 If first time to install ubuntu
-`su`  and then type the passwords and then
+`sudo su`  and then type the passwords and then
 ```
 $ cd /opt
 $ git clone https://github.com/SunKyu/HUFS_BeagleBone_Project.git